Psychology of Personality PSY 240 all sections

 Course Director: Toru Sato

-Course description: This course introduces students to the basic concepts and theories in the area of Personality Psychology.
-It is designed to encourage students to develop their own understanding of human nature by considering a wide range of perspectives used to understand human functioning.
-The perspectives range from psychodynamic, humanistic, behavioral, cognitive, trait, biological, to evolutionary approaches to personality.
+Course Goals: To introduce students to the basic concepts and theories in the area of Personality Psychology.
+To encourage students to develop their own understanding of human nature by considering a wide range of perspectives used to understand human functioning.

 Topic 1